Maryland teacher is charged with choking, punching first-graders

 "All of the victims described being choked by the suspect," detectives wrote in the arrest records.
 "Some of the students, in addition to being choked, stated they were kicked, punched, scratched or had their arms squeezed tightly by Susan Burke."

-It is unclear whether Burke has retained a lawyer for the assault charges.
+It is unclear whether Burke, 35, had retained a lawyer for the assault charges.
 A phone message left at Burke's home was not returned.
 A man who picked up the phone listed to Burke's father declined to discuss the matter.

 "I have no comments.
 Thank you," he said before hanging up.